inniaccounts/invoice-design-kit/README.md

 * The name and author will be shown in the layout picker in the inniAccounts app.
 * Orientation: `Portrait` or `Landscape`
 * Margins: *must* be specified in cm.
 The top and bottom margin determine the height of your header and footer.
+See the notes in the SCSS file in the blank theme for details on how to set these correctly.

 There are four optional variables to allow the user to customise the fonts and colours used in your layout.
 The value of these can be set by the user when they choose their invoice layout in the app.
 If you use these variables in your stylesheet the user will be prompted to set them - if you don't, they won't appear in the user interface.
 It's a good idea to set some default values.
 The code block looks like this: